 Regional Resource Stewardship Council

-The Council was first convened in March 2000, and its charter was renewed for a seventh term in spring 2012.
-Since its inception, the Council has provided recommendations and advice to TVA on the agency’s stewardship activities, including reservoir operations, public-land planning and management, water supply, recreation, infrastructure operation and maintenance, and emergency preparedness.
+The council was first convened in March 2000, and its charter was renewed for an eighth term in winter 2014.
+Since its inception, the council has provided recommendations and advice to TVA on the agency’s stewardship activities, including reservoir operations, public-land planning and management, water supply, recreation, infrastructure operation, maintenance and emergency preparedness.
 It has also provided comments on TVA’s public participation efforts.